dhaladitya108/newsletter-signup/README.md

 Mailchimp api is used in this node app

-site is deloyed to heroku:- https://stark-hollows-75102.herokuapp.com/
+Site is deloyed to Heroku:- https://stark-hollows-75102.herokuapp.com/